 First, a BDC is permitted to become a publicly traded company.
 This can provide a BDC with access to an additional source of capital and offers investors the potential to monetize their investment through the sale of shares in an active public stock market.
 Most BDCs trade on either the New York Stock Exchange or the Nasdaq Stock Market.
-However, we do not intend to list the Shares on any national securities exchange.
+We do not currently intend to list the shares on any securities exchange, and we do not expect a public market to develop for them in the foreseeable future.